 - Supportive learning environment to build community and confidence.

-- Live attendance is preferred, but registrants will receive 1- month recording access to each session.
+- Live attendance is preferred, but registrants will receive 6-week recording access to each session.

 Speakers/Topics:

-- June 2026 - Anita Lambert - Pregnancy and Postpartum
+- November 2026 - MJ Forget - Pregnancy and Post-Partum

 Please note: The speaker line-up is subject to change.